Maurice Cullen (artist): Life and work

-Beginning in January 1918, Cullen served with Canadian forces in the First World War.
+Beginning in January 1918, Cullen served with Canadian forces with the rank of Captain in the First World War.
 He came to the attention of Lord Beaverbrook, who arranged for him to be commissioned as one of the Canadian official war artists along with Frederick Varley, J.W.
 Beatty and C. W. Simpson.

+He was recognized by two retrospectives of his work in his lifetime: one organized by the Quebec government in 1930, one by the Watson Art Galleries in 1934.
 Cullen died March 28, 1934, at Chambly, Québec.

 Exhibitions

 William Robinson Watson (1887–1973) in Montreal, of Watson Art Gallery, represented Cullen and published a book on him in 1931.
+In 2000, his retrospective was held in Montreal by Alan Klinkhoff Gallery with a catalogue essay by Conrad Graham.
 An exhibition, Legacies of Impressionism in Canada: Three Exhibitions, was held from January 31 to April 19, 2009 at the Vancouver Art Gallery.
-In 2019, the National Gallery of Canada travelling show, Canada and Impressionism: New Horizons, opened in Munich.
-It came to the National Gallery in 2022.
+In 2019, the National Gallery of Canada travelling show, Canada and Impressionism: New Horizons, 1880-1930, opened in Munich.
+It came to the National Gallery of Canada in 2022.